st-tech/zr-obp/examples/examples_with_obd/README.md

     --behavior_policy random\
     --campaign women

-# estimated policy values relative to the behavior policy (the Random policy) of a counterfactual policy (linear epsilon greedy with Context Set 1)
+# estimated policy values relative to the behavior policy (Random) of a counterfactual policy (linear epsilon greedy with Context Set 1)
-# by three OPE estimators (IPW: inverse probability weighting, DM; Direct Method, DR; Doubly Robust)
+# by the three OPE estimators (IPW: inverse probability weighting, DM; Direct Method, DR; Doubly Robust)
 # in this example, DM predicts that the counterfactual policy outperforms the behavior policy by about 5.49%
-# (Note that this result is with the small sample data and please see our paper for the results with the full size data)
+# (Note that this result is with the small sample data, and please use the full size data for a more reasonable experiment)
 # ======================================================================
 # random_state=12345: counterfactual policy=linear_epsilon_greedy_0.1_1
 # ----------------------------------------------------------------------